Ronchy2000/Multi-agent-RL/README_en.md

 ---

 ### III.
 Multi-Agent Reinforcement Learning Implementation
-> **This project is specially optimized for Predator-Prey pursuit games!** Built on a modified `PettingZoo MPE` environment, it provides a comprehensive multi-agent cooperative and competitive environment suitable for pursuit control, swarm intelligence, and strategy game research.
+> **This project is specially optimized for Predator-Prey pursuit games!** Built on a modified `PettingZoo MPE (PettingZoo==1.25.0)` environment, it provides a comprehensive multi-agent cooperative and competitive environment suitable for pursuit control, swarm intelligence, and strategy game research.

 After mastering basic reinforcement learning algorithms, we naturally think: how can these methods be extended to scenarios where multiple agents learn simultaneously?
 Multi-agent reinforcement learning (MARL) is the key technology to solve this problem.
 Below are my main implementations in the MARL field.